All PLS Teachers have a number of layers of support

 To support the wellbeing of our teachers, we have the following support mechanisms;

-• Three professional studies sessions on wellbeing and self-efficacy training
+• Asynchronous videos on wellbeing and self-efficacy training

 • A self-referral to a member of the PLS team